saveweb/wikiteam3/README.md

 ```

 >[!NOTE]
 > For public MediaWiki, you don't need to install wikiteam3 locally.
 You can send an archive request (include the reason for the archive request, e.g. wiki is about to shutdown, need a wikidump to migrate to another wikifarm, etc.) to the wikiteam IRC channel.
-An online voiced member will run a [wikibot](https://github.com/DigitalDwagon/WikiBot) job for your request.
+An online member will run a [wikibot](https://wikibot.digitaldragon.dev/) job for your request.
 >
 > Even more, we also accept DokuWiki and PukiWiki archive requests.
 >